- What is CPI?

 - How is Australian inflation measured?

 - The Australian Bureau of Statistics (ABS) publishes the Consumer Price Index (CPI) quarterly.
-It tracks price changes across a representative basket of goods and services — housing, food, transport, healthcare, education, clothing, recreation.
+It tracks price changes across a representative basket of goods and services such as housing, food, transport, healthcare, education, clothing, recreation.
 The basket is reweighted periodically to reflect spending patterns.
 The RBA also monitors the 'trimmed mean' CPI (excluding the top and bottom 15% of price changes) as a measure of underlying inflation that strips out volatile one-off movements.